dikshantkunwar/g-docs-clone/README.md

-# Getting Started with Create React App
+# Building Google docs clone with React and Slate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Inspired by and following design principles from [Ben Awad](https://www.youtube.com/watch?v=CmuUQymjbRo&ab_channel=BenAwad)

+Using [Slate](https://docs.slatejs.org/) to create the document text editor

 ## Available Scripts